Fred Donner: Early life and studies

 Donner was born in Washington, D.C., and grew up in Basking Ridge, New Jersey, where he attended public schools.
 In 1968 he completed his Bachelor of Arts degree in Oriental Studies at Princeton University, having interrupted his studies from 1966 to 1967 to pursue the study of Arabic at the Middle East Centre for Arab Studies (MECAS) in the village of Shimlan, Lebanon.
-From 1968 to 1970 he served with the U. S. Army, seeing duty with U. S. Army Security Agency in Herzogenaurach, Germany in 1969-1970.
+From 1968 to 1970 he served with the U. S. Army, seeing duty with U. S. Army Security Agency in Herzogenaurach, Germany in 1969–1970.
 He then studied oriental philology for a year (1970–1971) at the Friedrich-Alexander Universität in Erlangen, Germany, before returning to Princeton for doctoral work.
 Donner received his PhD in Near Eastern Studies from Princeton in 1975.

 Career

-Donner taught Middle Eastern history in the History Department at Yale University from 1975-1982 before taking his position at the University of Chicago in 1982 (The Oriental Institute and Department of Near Eastern Languages and Civilizations).
-He served as chairman of his Department (1997–2002) and as Director of the University's Center for Middle Eastern Studies (2009–present).
+Donner taught Middle Eastern history in the History Department at Yale University from 1975 to 1982 before taking his position at the University of Chicago in 1982 (The Oriental Institute and Department of Near Eastern Languages and Civilizations).
+He served as chairman of his Department (1997–2002) and as Director of the university's Center for Middle Eastern Studies (2009–present).

 In 2007, he was awarded a Guggenheim Fellowship to examine Arabic papyri from the first Islamic century (seventh century CE) at collections in Paris, Vienna, Oxford, and Heidelberg.

 Positions held

 Donner was President of Middle East Medievalists (MEM; homepage here) from 1992 until 1994 and served as editor of the journal Al-Usur al-Wusta: The Bulletin of Middle East Medievalists from 1992 until 2011.

 Donner was President of the Middle East Studies Association of North America (MESA).
-He has been a member of MESA since 1975, served an earlier term on MESA's Board of Directors (1992-1994) and was awarded MESA's Jere L. Bacharach Service Award in 2008.
+He has been a member of MESA since 1975, served an earlier term on MESA's Board of Directors (1992–1994) and was awarded MESA's Jere L. Bacharach Service Award in 2008.

 A part of the MEM and MESA, Donner has also been a long-term member of The American Oriental Society.